villasana26enrique/express-template/README.md

 # express-template
-Simple ExpressJs API with knex and Objection ready to develop.
+Simple ExpressJs API with knex and Objection ready to start developing